-Dr. McKern is a Visiting Fellow at Stanford University's Hoover Institution, where he is writing about innovation in China by local companies and multinationals and the strategies of emerging MNCs based in rapidly developing economies.
-Prior to returning to Stanford, he was Professor of International Business and Co-Director of the Centre on China Innovation at the China Europe International Business School, Shanghai, which he helped to establish with the support of several multinational corporations.
-He continues to be a Visiting Professor and affiliated researcher in the Centre.
+Professor McKern is a Visiting Fellow at Stanford University's Hoover Institution, where he is working on innovation in China by local and foreign companies and the strategies of emerging MNCs from rapidly developing economies.
+Prior to returning to Stanford, he was Professor of International Business and Co-Director of the Centre on China Innovation at the China Europe International Business School, Shanghai.

-From 1993 to 1997, McKern was Professor of International Business and President of the Carnegie Bosch Institute at Carnegie Mellon University, an institution funded by the Bosch Group and devoted to research and outreach in international management.
-He established a research program, publications and an expanded suite of executive programs and outreach to the business community.
+From 1993 to 1997, McKern was Professor of International Business and President of the Carnegie Bosch Institute at Carnegie Mellon University, an institution devoted to research and outreach in international management.

 His early research was concerned with explaining foreign investment and industrial structure in the global minerals industry.
-His most recent research is concerned with the strategies of emerging multinationals and the innovation strategies of local companies and MNCs in China.
-Some of this work has been published in a special edition of Harvard Business Review China with the World Economic Forum and a second article is forthcoming in the International Journal of Emerging Markets, Vol. 9 No. 1, 2014 ( with George Yip).
+His most recent research is concerned with the strategies of emerging multinationals and with the innovation strategies of local companies and MNCs in China.
+His most recent article is "Innovation in Emerging Markets - The Case of China", International Journal of Emerging Markets, Vol. 9 No. 1, 2014 ( with George Yip).

-Dr. McKern has served as Dean of two Australian business schools.
-He established and was the first Director of Macquarie University's Graduate School of Management in Sydney; and President and Dean of the Monash Mt Eliza Business School, Melbourne, later merged with Melbourne Business School.
-MGSM continues to be the only business school in Australia which operates autonomously, while being affiliated with a major university in the city of Sydney.
+Dr. McKern has served as dean of two Australian business schools.
+He was Founding Professor of Management and first Director of Macquarie University's Graduate School of Management in Sydney, Australia; and President and Dean of the Monash Mt Eliza Business School, Melbourne, later merged with Melbourne Business School.

-He is a member of the Editorial Board of Management International Review and speaks on innovation and MNC strategy in many public forums.
-He is also an angel investor in several start-up firms in Silicon Valley.
+He is a member of the Editorial Board of Management International Review and speaks on innovation and MNC strategy in a number of public forums.